 Mattatuck Industrial Scrap Metal Listed by qilin Ransomware Group

-On July 1, 2026, the qilin ransomware group added Mattatuck Industrial Scrap Metal to its public leak site, confirming that internal company files had been exfiltrated during a ransomware attack.
+On July 1, 2026, the qilin ransomware group added Mattatuck Industrial Scrap Metal to its public leak site, claiming that internal company files had been exfiltrated during a ransomware attack.
 Anyone whose personal information appears in those stolen documents — employees, customers, vendors, or their family members — now faces heightened risk of identity theft, phishing, and doxxing.

-Confirmed Details from Reporting
+Reported Details from Reporting

 Public reporting indicates that qilin operators gained access to Mattatuck Industrial Scrap Metal’s systems, encrypted data, and then exfiltrated files before publishing a sample on their leak portal.
 The exact number of people affected remains unknown because the company has not released a formal breach notification.
 Available reporting describes the exposed material as internal files that typically contain employee records, customer information, vendor contracts, and operational spreadsheets in incidents of this type.